nevermind78/Data_Analysis/README.md

 # Data_Analysis

-## Section 1: Data Analysis Essentials [To learn](https://github.com/nevermind78/Data_Analysis/blob/main/Practical%20Data%20Analysis%20Using%20Jupyter%20Notebook.pdf#page=18)
+## Section 1: Data Analysis Essentials [To learn page 18](https://github.com/nevermind78/Data_Analysis/blob/main/Practical%20Data%20Analysis%20Using%20Jupyter%20Notebook.pdf)

 In this section, we will learn how to speak the language of data by extracting useful and actionable insights from data using Python and Jupyter Notebook.
 We'll begin with the